 Monday 16th July 2018 St Astier, Dordogne, 15km West of Perigueux – Phil-only concert

 Scroll down for the latest weekly update, which will be uploaded every week on the date shown on the update (often Sunday but could be earlier).
 Scroll even further down for pdf files of each update for those who prefer to download and print it.
+If you do not receive the email you should:

-read the full version on this page
+read it on this page

 check you have informed us of a change of email – by sending a message to to ensure that your details are amended on the Membership database.
 You need to do this if any of your contact details change, please!